South Africa's struggle poets

 Mbuli became known as the People's Poet or the father of resistance poetry in South Africa.
 But he was only one of South Africa's struggle poets who spoke out against injustices in South Africa.

 The late Mazisi Kunene, South Africa's first poet laureate, was an iconic intellectual and exiled ANC activist in London.
-His seminal work, Emperor Shaka the Great: A Zulu Epic, tells the story of the rise of the Zulu king.
-The poem has been called "a great work by any standards".
+His seminal work, Emperor Shaka the Great: A Zulu Epic (1979), tells the story of the rise of the Zulu king.

 Today, South African struggle poetry inspires the informal and formal performances which are a feature of South Africa's burgeoning underground and mainstream spoken-word or slam poetry scene.